 King County Chapter Member

-- Repeatedly recognized by The Best Lawyers in America in the field of Commercial Litigation, most recently in 2021.
+- Repeatedly recognized by The Best Lawyers in America® in the fields of Commercial Litigation and Employment Law - Management, most recently for 2022.

 - Recognized as Rising Star by Washington Super Lawyers.